aridjayarecipes/cutesrecipes.web.app/content/post/2444-simple-way-to-prepare-favorite-raspberry-and-chocolate-banana-muffins.md

 1. Take 1 cup fresh Raspberries

-They&#39;re bakery-style muffins that are moist, sweet, and have.
+They're bakery-style muffins that are moist, sweet, and have.
 Place the chocolate chips in a heatproof liquid measuring cup.
 Pour over the hot heavy cream.
 While the muffins are still warm, use the back of a wooden spoon to push down a hole into the center of each muffin.

 <!--inarticleads2-->